Every day “on your way” at Roast & Co. - enjoy 2-for-1 drink specials and discover the coolest mugs

 GET INTO THE ARTS & CULTURE SCENE

-Embark on a fascinating, behind the senes look at experts delicately shaping platinum, learn about the factors that affect the value of a diamond and witness the result of human expertise in Shimansky's sparkling showroom.
-Although the tour is free, your girlfriend may emerge doe-eyed for diamonds.
+Embark on a fascinating, behind-the-scenes look at experts delicately shaping platinum, learn about the factors that affect the value of a diamond and witness the result of human expertise in Shimansky sparkling showroom.
+Although the tour is free, you or your girlfriend/wife/partner may emerge doe-eyed for diamonds.
 Read about the Shimansky diamond tour.

 Top Floor | The Clock Tower | V&A Waterfront | +27 (0)21 420 2788

-WhatiftheWorld Gallery provides a platform for new contemporary artists and gives collectors the opportunity to discover new artists.
+WhatiftheWorld Gallery provides a platform for established contemporary artists and gives collectors the opportunity to discover new artists.
 Plus you can peruse these works of art for free.
+It’s run by one of the co-founders of the NeighbourGoods Market and was one of the first galleries to open in Woodstock.
+They also represent some of SA’s finest designers (not just artists) – check out their website for more info that you can include.
 Find more galleries here.

 LIFT THE BANK BALANCE BY LIFTING THE SPIRIT